 - Unique color choices

 - No dual camera on the back

-The iPhone XS Max features a 6.5-inch (diagonal) all-screen OLED Multi‑Touch display with dual rear-facing 12MP wide-angle (ƒ/1.8 aperture) and telephoto (ƒ/2.4 aperture) cameras and a 7MP TrueDepth front camera with a ƒ/2.2 aperture.
+The iPhone 11 Pro Max is the best iPhone you can currently buy as a smartphone photographer.
+The iPhone 11 Pro Max features a 6.5-inch (diagonal) all-screen OLED Multi‑Touch display with a triple camera wiht Ultra Wide, Wide, and Telephoto options.
+There's also a 12MP TrueDepth front camera with a ƒ/2.2 aperture.
 Yes, the handset is expensive.
 Nonetheless, it should provide you with years of enjoyment.
 Happy snapping!

 Credits — The team that worked on this guide

 Bryan M. Wolfe is a dad who loves technology, especially anything new from Apple.
 Penn State (go Nittany Lions) graduate here, also a huge fan of the New England Patriots.
 Thanks for reading. @bryanmwolfe

 We may earn a commission for purchases using our links.
 Learn more.